watou/vera-nest/README.md

 * Only works with Vera UI5 1.5.408 or later.

-* The plugin is based on an unsupported interface to Nest, which may change or break or otherwise become inaccessible at any time.
+* The plugin is based on an unsupported interface to Nest, which may break or otherwise become inaccessible at any time.

 * Updates to the state of the location, thermostat and humidistat devices can take up to the polling number of seconds (120 by default) to be reflected in the UPnP devices (or as quickly as 5 seconds).
 I believe that the current approach will work for almost all users, but please [contact me][me] if you have different needs.